Butley, St John the Baptist Church

 Tunstall, St Michael's Church - 3.1 miles (Historic Church)

 Rendlesham, St Gregory's Church - 3.5 miles (Historic Church)

 Iken, St Botolph's Church - 4.5 miles (Historic Church)

-Nearest Accommodation to Butley, St John the Baptist Church:
+Nearest Holiday Cottages to Butley, St John the Baptist Church: